Kotlin/kotlin-numpy/README.md

 Override assigment operations,
 act in place to modify an existing array rather than create a new one.

 >Note: Be careful when importing operations, kotlin extends the operation.
-E.g. a += b,
+E.g., if a is var, then with a += b,
->kotlin generate code a = a + b.
-To avoid this, explicitly specify imports, or import all:
+>kotlin try to generate code a = a + b.
+To avoid this, explicitly specify imports.
->org.jetbrains.numkt.math.*
 ```kotlin
     val a = ones<Int>(2, 3)
     val b = Random.random(2, 3)